Agame7k/Programing-camp-ideas/Idea's to program into robot.md

 ## Velocity Closed Loop

 Implement a velocity closed-loop control system.
 This can help the robot maintain a consistent speed, which can be important for tasks that require precise movement.

+## Wheel Radius Characterization

+Look at [CIS code snipit](https://github.com/FRC4607/Comp-Bot-2024/blob/worlds/src/main/java/frc/robot/commands/WheelRadiusCharacterization.java) where it will automatically calibrate the wheel radius for the swerve moduals.